tara-m-harwood/WiTTY_Women/README.md

 # WiTTy Women
 ## When you think about legendary writers, are you missing half the story?
-### Take the quiz to find out!
+### Take the quote quiz to find out!

 =======
 # WiTTy Women
-> Test your literary knowledge and expand your horizons!
+> Where you can test your literary knowledge and expand your horizons!

 ## Table of contents
 * [General info](#general-info)